Patni caste

 The Patni community is a Scheduled Caste who are mainly found in the region of Barak Valley.

 History

 Patni might be related to the Domba community of Assam and in some areas their names are used interchangeably.
 The main occupation of Patnis include ferrying boats, basket-making, trading and cultivating.
 According to Patnis folklore Ishwari Patni ferries Goddess Annapurna on his boat, also mentioned by Bharatchandra.

 Patnis are also called Nadiyal and they mainly lived in Sylhet, Dacca, etc and migrated towards districts of Assam, West Bengal and Manipur.

-Present Circumstances

-Total population of Patni community in Assam is around 1,36,661 which accounts for 8.2 percent of the Scheduled Caste population of state.

 The Patnis are divided into five sub-castes: